RubenMardonesVarela/verbio/README.md

 Build
 -------------

 The build sytem is cmake.
 It has been compiled and tested under linux distribution, but it could also be compiled and run under windows.
-To buid it with the make:
+To buid it with cmake:

 mkdir build